a2life/shogi-board/readme.md

 - moves : data representing piece moves. ex. "s-2627","g-8687","s-2526","g-8586" (this represents ２六歩、８四歩、２五歩、８五歩).
 - kifu: The program can read kakinoki style kifu notation.
 If this string is provided, it will take precedence over other individual parameters (such as move)
 - Currently the parser does not support handicap games.
-- startAt or tesuu:  (Currently Not implemented) those two are the same. the board will advance its move to asigned move number.
-Allows board to start from middle of the game.
+- startup and tesuu: Those two are the same. the board will advance its move to asigned move number.
+Allows board to start from middle of the game. if both are defined, then 'startAt' takes precedence.

 Moves, along with *onHand and *onBoard parameter can be used to do quick construction of shogiboard without the use of kifu source